Perception without Self-Matching in Conditional Tag Based Cooperation: The Model

-Agents start with randomly chosen strategies and tags.
-In each generation, every agent plays the prisoner's dilemma once with each of its eight neighbours, accumulating fitness points based on any costs it incurs or benefits it gains.
-Each agent then adopts the strategy and tag of its fittest neighbour, unless it is the fittest, in which case it keeps its own tag and strategy.
-Thus, in this model we adopt synchronous updating with strong selection.
-A biological interpretation of this update scheme is that once each generation all agents die and new agents grow in their place and adopt the genes of the fittest neighbour.
-An alternative interpretation is a learning model, where each agent adopts the strategies and tags of the neighbour who is most successful.
-At each generation or time step, there is a certain probability $\mu$ for mutation.
+In this model the $\beta\to 0$ limit corresponds to neutral drift and the $\beta \to \infty$ limit gives a different, more common, definition of strong selection, where the probability of replication is directly proportional to an individual's payoff.
+We call this proportional updating, for which the probability of replication for individual $i$ becomes

+While these models differ in their interpretation of strong selection they correspond in the small $\beta$ or weak selection limit.
+Because prior results in the spatial prisoners dilemma games show some sensitivity to the nature of the update scheme, we consider synchronous and asynchronous updating and both the Boltzmann and linear fecundity functions.
+In most cases the results are qualitatively similar, but there are differences which we will discuss when they arise.
+Unless otherwise stated the results quoted correspond to the synchronous updating using imitation, i.e. the strong selection version of the Boltzmann model.
+We choose this as our baseline for comparison, since this was the model for early work in the spatial prisoners dilemma, and because as a deterministic model it lends itself to some straightforward quantitative analysis that helps explain some of the emergent behaviour.

+In addition to the replication mechanism above, we also take into account mutation.
+When an individual is selected to replicate in a vacated cell there is a probability $\mu$ of mutation.
 Each part of the genetic code mutates independently, including the individual bits of the strategy array.
 When the tag gene mutates a random tag is assigned.
 Each item in the strategy array mutates independently with $0 \to 1$ or $1 \to 0$ in the event that a mutation occurs.

-Our objective is to determine what types of agents evolve in a simulation of this game and, in particular, to determine the proportion of agents who engage in cooperative behaviour.
-Agents who cooperate with any agent, regardless of tag, are called All-C. Agents who defect against all other are called All-D. Agents who only cooperate with other agents who share their tag and defect against all other types of agents are called {\em ethnocentric} agents.
+Our objective is to determine what types of strategies evolve in a simulation of this game and, in particular, to determine the proportion of individuals who engage in cooperative behaviour.
+We call individuals who cooperate with any individual, regardless of tag, All-C. Individuals who defect against all other are called All-D. Individuals who only cooperate with other individuals who share their tag and defect against all other types of individuals are called {\em ethnocentric} individuals, as indicated earlier.
 Many other strategies exist.